splynx/docs/files/en/networking/radius_customization/radius_customization.md

 Radius server customization
 ==========

-In `Config → Networking → Radius` we will find a field available for setting additional attributes.
+In *Config → Networking → Radius*, we will find a field available for setting additional attributes.

 Some attributes are configured by default, such as Framed-IP, Framed-Route and Auth-Type.